Using the REST Client

 The class as written above, would not be automatically be used by any REST Client.
 To make it available to every REST Client of the application, the class needs to be annotated with @Provider

-(as long as quarkus.rest-client-reactive.provider-autodiscovery
+(as long as quarkus.rest-client.provider-autodiscovery

 is not set to false